 Many options exist to extend the life of the mortgage and lower interest rates.
-Qualifications and criteria vary by program so make sure to read items carefully and talk with your mortgage holder.
-Find more information here.
+Qualifications and criteria vary by program; make sure to read items carefully and talk with your mortgage holder.
+Find more information ConsumerFinance.gov.

-The NH Homeowner Assistance Fund program provides help for homeowners who are struggling to pay their mortgage, property taxes, utility bills and other home-related expenses.
-Find more information here and apply.
+The N.H.
+Homeowner Assistance Fund program provides help for homeowners who are struggling to pay their mortgage, property taxes, utility bills, and other home-related expenses.
+Find more information at haf.homehelpnh.org/.

-A federally funded New Hampshire Emergency Rental Assistance Program (NHERAP) is available to provide assistance to eligible residents of New Hampshire who cannot pay their rent and/or utilities due to the COVID-19 pandemic.
+The federally funded N.H.
+Emergency Rental Assistance Program (NHERAP) is available to provide assistance to eligible residents who cannot pay their rent and/or utilities due to the COVID-19 pandemic.
 Utility assistance includes water, sewer, trash, and internet expenses.
 An approved application for rental assistance will be counted as “payment” and head off evections for non-payment of rent.
-Visit this web site for FAQ, eligibility requirements, and application information.
+Visit NHERAP for FAQ, eligibility requirements, and application information.
 Funding is expected to be available at least through 2022.

 Utility Assistance Programs

-The CAP agencies administer utility assistance programs that are not COVID pandemic related.
+The CAP agencies administer utility assistance programs that are not pandemic-related.
 Find out more about the Electric Assistance Program, Fuel Assistance Program, and the Weatherization Assistance Program.

 603 Legal Aid and NH Legal Assistance help clients with incomes up to 200% of the federal poverty level and older adults, which means a family of four earning up to $53,000 per year would be eligible for civil legal aid.